aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/01-dao-creation/01-dao-creation-process.md

 ## Creating Your DAO and Choosing Plugins

+DAO creation

+MOVE INTO DETAILS SECTION OR REMOVE

 Creating a DAO with a custom set of plugins on the frontend is simple.
 After picking an available subdomain name on the `dao.eth` domain, we select the plugins to be installed and configure them.
 The plugin contracts then gets deployed and prepared via the `PluginSetupProcessor` [(learn more about the setup process here)](../02-framework/02-plugin-repository/04-plugin-setup.md).
 After confirmation, the `DAOFactory` contract creates the `DAO`.